woowgers/ktrain/README.md

 ### TODO:
 * Refactor
-* Remove trashy directories and files handling
+* Remove not ideal directories and files handling